saivenkatg5/Kafka-Stuffs/README.md

   <summary> 2.
 How to list a topics in kafka ? </summary>
   <p>

-    To list all the topics in a cluster including (system genrated topics)
+    To list all the topics in a cluster including (system genarated topics)

 ```console
 kafka-topics.sh --zookeeper localhost:2181 --list